-For transfer students: If you have 24-60 college credits, you may begin your studies at the LIU Global Centers and Programs Costa Rica, China, Australia or South Africa as well as take part in the traveling Comparative Religion and Culture Program.
-If you have 60-64 college credits, you may begin your studies at the LIU Global Center in Hangzhou, China or as part of one of two traveling programs; the Comparative Religion and Culture Program or the Global Issues in South America Program.
+For transfer students: If you have between 24-64 college credits, it may be possible to begin your studies at the LIU Global Centers and Programs Costa Rica, China, Australia or South Africa as well as take part in the traveling Comparative Religion and Culture Program which travels to India, Thailand and Taiwan.
+Prospective students are encouraged to speak with an admissions counselor to discuss their specific options.
 All transfer students are required to earn at least 64 credits at LIU Global to be eligible for the Bachelor of Arts in Global Studies Degree.

 4. Can I visit in person to hear more about options in LIU Global?